Azure-Samples/contoso-creative-writer/README.md

     azd up
     ```

     You will be prompted to select some details about your deployed resources, including location.
 As a reminder we recommend EAST US 2 as the region for this project.
+    Once the deployment is complete you should be able to scroll up in your terminal and see the url that the app has been deployed to.
+It should look similar to this
+    `Ingress Updated.
+Access your app at https://env-name.codespacesname.eastus2.azurecontainerapps.io/`.
+Navigate to the link to try out the app straight away!

-Once the above steps are completed you can jump straight to [testing the sample](#testing-the-sample).
+5. Once the above steps are completed you can [test the sample](#testing-the-sample).

 ### VS Code Dev Containers